 Open spaces in between the teeth or around a broken tooth get filled with bacteria and create pus infection, occurring mostly due to periodontal diseases.

-These dental diseases are quite common in all dogs, but you need to watch out for several symptoms as they cannot express verbally.
+These dental diseases are quite common in all dogs, but you need to watch out for several symptoms as they cannot express themselves verbally.

 Symptoms of Dental Disease in Dogs: